TPRM: Tensor partition regression models with applications in imaging biomarker detection: Real data analysis

-The T1-weighted images were processed using HAMMER (Hierarchical Attribute Matching Mechanism for Elastic Registration), a free pipeline.
-The processing steps include skull and cerebellum removal, followed by tissue segmentation to identify the regions of white matter (WM), gray matter (GM) and cerebrospinal fluid (CSF).
+The T1-weighted images were processed using the Hierarchical Attribute Matching Mechanism for Elastic Registration (HAMMER) pipeline.
+The processing steps include anterior commissure and posterior commissure correction, skull-stripping, cerebellum removal, intensity inhomogeneity correction, and segmentation.
 Then, registration was performed to warp the subject to the space of the Jacob template (size $256 \times 256 \times 256$ $\mbox{mm}^3$).
-Finally, a RAVENS map was calculated for each subject.
+Finally, we used the deformation field to compute the RAVENS maps.
 The RAVENS methodology precisely quantifies the volume of tissue in each region of the brain.
 The process is based on a volume-preserving spatial transformation that ensures that no volumetric information is lost during the process of spatial normalization \citep{Davatzikos2001}.